EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 2. Charles.
 Timeline for developing local functions, functionals, and implementing Powell's method to solve systems of nonlinear algebraic equations.

-11/10

-1. Bob. licenses for web site tutorials and other material.
-Resolution: decide on license or lack of license for reuse.

-3. Phil Price is in town and has a time series decomposition model.
-I (Andrew) thought it could be fun to discuss, also this is an example of the sort of stat modeling discussion that we should be able to find a place for.

-4. Andrew.
-Office space options and plans for new hires.

-11/02

-1. Charles.
-Matrix Exponential:
-(a) Find a metric to predict when the pade approximation goes off the rail.
-Proposed metric is the theoretical upper bound for the relative tolerance.
-(b) Do we have users who run with LDBL_MANT_DIG > 112?
-How does higher precision affect the matrix exponential problem?

-2. Daniel.
-StanCon registration / talks.
-For anyone interested, register.

-3. Daniel.
-StanCon sponsorship.
-Get emails out to those that might sponsor StanCon.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._